showhey0705/ollie-JP/readme.txt

 * Update screenshot

 = 1.0.7 - 10/2/23 =
-* Remove Ollie onboarding wizard in favor of plugin implementation in the coming weeks
+* Remove japonizm onboarding wizard in favor of plugin implementation in the coming weeks

 = 1.0.6 - 9/27/23 =
 * Replace social icon links with placeholder links